ivanmolto/uniswap-governance-enhancement/README.md

 # UNISWAP GOVERNANCE ENHANCEMENT - PUT YOUR UNI WHERE YOUR MOUTH IS

+A submission for Governance Enhancements at GR12 Hackathon sponsored by Uniswap Grants.

 ## INTRO

 The Uniswap Protocol is a public good owned and governed by UNI token holders.